-Carbon dioxide emissions and the improvement of environmental efficiency in relation to global warming have become urgent issues throughout the world.
-Over the last two decades, economic growth has been associated with a 44% increase in $CO_2$ levels, and only a small number of countries have managed to decrease their emissions during this period.
+Carbon dioxide emissions and the improvement of environmental efficiency in relation to global warming have become urgent issuesthroughout the world.
+Over the last two decades, economic growth has been associated with a 44% increase in CO2 levels, and only a small number of countries have managed to decrease their emissions during this period.1

-The advancements in science and technology are considered to be key concerns in addressing environmental issues and confronting climate change (Abbott 2009; Brewer 2008), but there are several unanswered questions.
+The advancements in science and technology are considered to be key concerns in addressing environmental issues and confronting climate change (Abbott, 2009; Thomas, 2008), but there are several unanswered questions.
 For instance: "How exactly do technology and innovation affect carbon dioxide emissions?", "Does technology innovation, especially environmental innovation, positively affect the reduction of emissions?", and "How can the government act with respect to the policy on relevant innovations?"
 These are only some examples of questions raised by scholars and policymakers in the last decade.

 Most of the literature has relied on firm-level data to test environmental innovation drivers.
-For example, Berrone et al. (2013) conducted research from a firm-level viewpoint and discussed the reason why some firms engage in more environmental innovation than others, considering the interaction of both institutional pressures and factors internal to the firm's organisation.
-Similarly, Cai & Zhou (2014) conducted an empirical test to determine the primary factors that influence the adoption of eco-innovation in Chinese firms.
+For example, Pascual Berrone and Andrea Fosfuri (2013) conducted research from a firm-level viewpoint and discussed the reason why some firms engage in more environmental innovation than others, considering the interaction of both institutional pressures and factors internal to the firm's organisation.
+Similarly, Wu-gan Cai and Xiao-liang Zhou (2014) conducted an empirical test to determine the primary factors that influence the adoption of eco-innovation in Chinese firms.
 Findings in both of these works suggest that eco-innovation is triggered by a complex and firm specific mixture of internal and external drivers.

 Another branch of the environmental innovation literaturehas focused on a sector-level perspective.
-Goulder & Schneider (1999)studied the effect of R&D activities on carbon dioxide emission reduction policies and concluded that R&D could actually lower the GDP costs of carbon dioxide emissions.
-Del Río et al. (2011), who investigated the drivers of environmental innovation on a panel of Spanish industries, concluded that technology investments are positively and strongly related to human and physical capital intensity and R&D and negatively related to the export intensity of sectors; in addition, they found that policy stringency played a relevant role in shaping the investment choices in environmental technologies.
-The empirical results from Carrión-Flores & Innes (2010) reveal a negative and significant bidirectional linkage between toxic air pollution and environmental innovation, by the estimation of a panel of 127 manufacturing industries over a 16-year period (1989-2004).
+Goulder and Schneider (1999) studied the effect of R&D activities on carbon dioxide emission reduction policies and concluded that R&D could actually lower the GDP costs of carbon dioxide emissions.
+Pablo del Rio et al. (2011), who investigated the drivers of environmental innovation on a panel of Spanish industries, concluded that technology investments are positively and strongly related to human and physical capital intensity and R&D and negatively related to the export intensity of sectors; in addition, they found that policy stringency played a relevant role in shaping the investment choices in environmental technologies.
+The empirical results from Carmen E. Carrion-Flòres and Robert Innes (2010) reveal a negative and significant bidirectional linkage between toxic air pollution and environmental innovation, by the estimation of a panel of 127 manufacturing industries over a 16-year period (1989-2004).

 A third wave of research on environmental innovation and its effects on the actual reduction of polluting emissions goes beyond the economic agent perspective and considers a geographical viewpoint to discuss issues such as agglomerative effects and spatial features.
-Costantini et al. (2013) used NAMEA data to investigate the heterogeneous distribution of emissions across Italy.
+Valeria Costantini and Massimiliano Mazzanti (2013) used NAMEA data to investigate the heterogeneous distribution of emissions across Italy.
 Considering differences in local factors affecting environmental innovation, they found an agglomeration effect that seems to influence environmental performance at a regional level.
 Moreover, they found that technological and environmental spillovers are relevant for sectorial environmental efficiency and that these factors can drive environmental efficiency more than internal innovation.